 In any case, hydroxyzine has been proven to reduce anxiety, help with allergies, treat atopic dermatitis, itchiness, nausea, and skin rashes in dogs.
 All this being said, the efficiency of the dosage of the drug on different conditions suffered by dogs is still under question.

-The scientists are still working hard to draw a graph between dosage and effectiveness for hydroxyzine for dogs.
+The scientists are still working hard to draw a graph between dosage and effectiveness for hydroxyzine.
 Although we are not clear on the efficiency, but we are pretty clear on the fact that it is safe to use the drugs containing hydroxyzine on pets.

 How ironic is it that one pill can help cure the same issues in both humans and dogs?